EdwOK/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures
-Examples of implementing popular algorithms and data structures using TypeScript.
+Implementation of based algorithms and data structures in TypeScript.